heidarianw/EricStern/_work/weight-watchers.markdown

   body: |-
     A fall 2017 TexasMedia group project created for Weight Watchers.

-    The media strategy and greater “What Else Is on Your Plate?” campaign revolved around emphasizing mindfulness by behaviorally targeting individuals through unique Milestone Moment placements.
+    The media strategy and greater “What <i>Else</i> Is on Your Plate?” campaign revolved around emphasizing mindfulness by behaviorally targeting individuals through unique Milestone Moment placements.
 ---